kubernetes-sigs/ingress2gateway/README.md

 translated to [Gateway API](https://gateway-api.sigs.k8s.io/) directly.

 Note: Ingress2gateway is not intended to copy annotations from Ingress to Gateway API.

-### Istio

-With the introduction of the new [Istio](pkg/i2gw/providers/istio/README.md) provider, you can convert Istio API entities like Gateway and VirtualService to corresponding resources of the Gateway API, such as Gateway, HTTP/TLS/TCPRoutes, and ReferenceGrants.

 ## Installation